GA-BEWD-2014/BEWD-2014/01_Setup/slides/slides_01.md

 ##Command Line
-###Lets learn how to work like a programmer first.
+###Lets learn how to work like a programmer before we start to build web applications.
 ![Workflow](../../assets/command_line/dev_workflow.png)

 ---